 - Danny Nielsen – Oral History

-- Thelma Goldberg – Tap Dance in the Commercial Dance Studio Setting
+- Thelma Goldberg – Tap Dance in the Private Sector Dance Studio

 - Cassie Mey – Rhythmic Legacies: Voices from the Tap Oral History Project at the New York Public Library for the Performing Arts

 - Jess Murray – Improvisation by Design: Insights from Tap Dance Creative Processes.